hotdaamn/asuswrt-merlin-wiki/Download-the-latest-source-code-from-GitHub.md

 At this point, you're now at the tag you'd like to work with, and can continue to patching and/or building the firmware.

-We can switch back to the master branch at any time if we'd prefer to work with that instead: `git checkout master`
+We can switch back to the master branch at any time if we'd prefer to work with that instead: `git checkout master` (remember that the master branch is the latest and greatest code!)

 ```
 build@asuswrt-merlin:~/asuswrt-merlin$ git checkout master